How Do Traders Use the Pivot Points Indicator?

 Fibonacci Pivot Points

-Trading with the Pivot Points Indicator
+Trading with the Pivot Points

-For further longer-term analysis, traders use monthly pivots on weekly charts.
+For longer-term analysis, traders use monthly pivots on weekly charts.
 These levels, gathered from the previous month's data, offer a broader picture of market trends and price movements over time.

-The Breakout Trading Strategy
+Breakout Trading Strategy

 The breakout approach seeks to take advantage of market momentum by entering trades when prices break above or below significant levels of support and resistance.